Devin Singletary Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Recent Performances

-- Against the Patriots last week, Singletary rushed 12 times for 39 yards and scored one touchdown.
+- In last week's contest against the Patriots, Singletary ran the ball 12 times for 39 yards and scored one touchdown.

-- He chipped in with five receptions for 39 yards in the passing game.

-- Singletary has rushed for 177 yards on 38 carries (59.0 yards per game) with two touchdowns in his last three games.
+- In his last three games, Singletary has racked up 177 rushing yards (59.0 per game) on 38 carries with two touchdowns.

-- He's also averaged 28.7 receiving yards per game, grabbing 12 passes for 86 yards.

 Singletary's Buffalo Teammates